Benefits of the work

 The plans for improving Tottenham Hale station were approved by Haringey Council's Planning Committee in March 2014.

-We introduced a two-way traffic system in 2015 to help reduce the impact of traffic in the area, and to create the opportunity for other developers and Haringey Council to continue the transformation of Tottenham.
+We introduced a two-way traffic system in 2015 to help reduce the impact of traffic in the area, and to create the opportunity for other developers and Haringey Council to transform Tottenham.

 Tottenham Hale is the commercial heart of Tottenham and a key area for growth and regeneration.